SysKitTeam/docs-point/governance-and-automation/access-requests/create-access-requests-policy.md

 ---
-description: This article explains how to create an Access Request policy in SysKit Point.
+description: This article explains how to create an Access Requests policy in SysKit Point.
 ---

-#  Access Request Policy
+#  Access Requests Policy

-To create the **Access Request policy**, open SysKit point and go to **Settings**.
+To create the **Access Requests policy**, open SysKit point and go to **Settings**.

 Under Governance, select **Automated Workflows**.

-## Create Access Request Policy
+## Create Access Requests Policy

-To create the Access Request policy, complete the following steps:
+To create the Access Requests policy, complete the following steps:
  * **Click the Create New Policy (1) button** located on the left side under the Automated Workflows title.
    * A pop-up screen will appear, prompting you to select which policy to create.